 - Upgrade no. 10: Find my Bike Computer

-This graphic sums up some of the cool new features on the Garmin Edge 530:
+Graphic showing some of the cool new features on the Garmin Edge 530

 Bottom Line on the Garmin Edge 530